2023 West Virginia Legislative Priorities

-Victory in the fight against cancer requires bold new public policies that promote cancer prevention, early detection of cancer, and expand access to quality, affordable health care.
-Lawmakers make many decisions that impact the lives of West Virginians touched by cancer and their leadership is vital to defeating this disease.
-In 2022, the American Cancer Society Cancer Action Network (ACS CAN) will work with the West Virginia Legislature on legislative and regulatory efforts that address disruption in cancer care and screenings; provide affordable, adequate access to healthcare insurance including Medicaid; as well as appropriations funding for lifesaving cancer screening and prevention policies that help people that use tobacco products quit and deter kids from ever using tobacco products.
+Victory in the fight against cancer requires bold new public policies promoting cancer prevention, early cancer detection, and expanding access to quality, affordable health care.
+Lawmakers make many decisions that impact the lives of West Virginians touched by cancer, and their leadership is vital to defeating this disease.
+In 2022, the American Cancer Society Cancer Action Network (ACS CAN) will work with the West Virginia Legislature on legislative and regulatory efforts that address disruption in cancer care and screenings; provide affordable, adequate access to healthcare insurance, including Medicaid; as well as appropriations funding for lifesaving cancer screening and prevention policies that help people that use tobacco products quit and deter kids from ever using tobacco products.
 We will be making the following fact-based policies a priority and ask for your support:

 Increase Funding for West Virginia’s Tobacco Prevention & Cessation Programs

 - ACS CAN will work to increase funding for fact-based, statewide tobacco use prevention and cessation programs to $16.5 million.
 Investing in comprehensive state tobacco control programs can prevent kids from starting to use tobacco and help people already addicted to quit.

 Protect Local Authority for Public Health Policies

 - Local governments are uniquely positioned to meet the needs of the people in their communities.
 ACS CAN supports their ability to pass laws that are proven to promote good health, well-being, and equality.
 Preserving local control is needed to pass innovative and proactive public health policies.
 ACS CAN works at the local, state, and federal levels; thus, it supports each level of government’s ability to implement policies to for cleaner, safer, healthier communities.
 The right of local governments to pass public health policies must be preserved to continue future advocacy efforts to reduce suffering and death from cancer.